Homework (Daft Punk album): Release

+Homework was released in the US on 25 March 1997.
 The first single, "Alive", was included as a B-side on the single "The New Wave", released in April 1994.
 The next single, "Da Funk", was initially released in 1995 by Soma and was rereleased by Virgin Records in January 1997.
-It was Daft Punk's first number-one single on the Billboard Hot Dance/Club Play chart.
-The song reached number seven on British and French charts.
+It was Daft Punk's first number-one single on the Billboard Hot Dance/Club Play chart, and reached number seven on British and French charts.
 The third single, "Around the World", was Daft Punk's second number-one single on the Billboard Hot Dance/Club Play chart, and reached number 11 in Australia, number five in the United Kingdom and number 61 on the Billboard Hot 100.

 The fourth single, "Burnin'", was released in September 1997 and reached number 30 in the UK.
 The final single, "Revolution 909", was released in February 1998 and reached number 47 in the UK and number 12 on the Billboard Hot Dance/Club Play chart.
 Prior to its inclusion on Homework, "Indo Silver Club" was released as a single on the Soma Quality Recordings label in two parts.
 The single lacked an artist credit in the packaging and was thought to have been created by the nonexistent producers Indo Silver Club.

 In 1999, Daft Punk released a video collection featuring music videos of tracks and singles from the album under the name of D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes.
 Although its title derives from the appearances of dogs ("Da Funk" and "Fresh"), androids ("Around the World"), firemen ("Burnin'"), and tomatoes ("Revolution 909") in the videos, a cohesive plot does not connect its episodes.